Foxtron Bria

-The Foxtron Model B is a battery electric vehicle designed by Foxtron, a joint venture of Foxconn and Yulon Motor, using the same Foxtron MIH platform as the earlier Foxtron Model C sport utility vehicle.
+The Foxtron Bria is a battery electric compact crossover SUV designed by Foxtron, a joint venture of Foxconn and Yulon Motor, using the same Foxtron MIH platform as the earlier Foxtron Model C sport utility vehicle.
 It was styled by Pininfarina.
 The prototype was unveiled in October 2022 and the production model was shown one year later.

-History
+Overview

 The prototype Model B was shown at Hon Hai Tech Day on October 18, 2022; contemporary press coverage focused on its design, which was subcontracted to the Italian design studio Pininfarina.
 Initial speculation compared the Model B to the Volkswagen ID.3, but the prototype was approximately the same size and targeted the same market segment as the Honda HR-V and Mazda CX-30.

-An updated version was shown one year later; Foxtron confirmed the Model B would enter production, possibly to be marketed by Luxgen in Taiwan as the Luxgen n5.
-Luxgen filed for a trademark on 'n5' in 2023.
+An updated version was shown one year later; Foxtron confirmed the Model B would enter production, possibly to will be marketed by Luxgen in Taiwan as the Luxgen n^{5}.
+Luxgen filed for a trademark on 'n^{5}' in 2023.
 The vehicle was expected to start production in 2023 at an unspecified factory in China and in 2024 at Lordstown Assembly in the United States.

+On December 19 2025, it was shown in Taiwan as the Foxtron Bria, It is available with three variants: Elegant, Emerge and Pioneer and sales commenced on December 25 2025.